ninewise/dissertation/introduction/chapter.md

 FragGeneScan, to be used as an improved gene predictor in the pipeline.
-In chapter \ref{chapter:on-the-side}, we include some of the metawork on the pipeline, such as the improved construction of the Unipept (and UMGAP) index and a few walkthroughs describing the usage of the UMGAP in other studies.
+In chapter \ref{chapter:on-the-side}, we include some of the metawork on the pipeline, such as the improved construction of the Unipept (and UMGAP) index and a few walkthroughs describing the usage of UMGAP in other studies.

 <!-- TODO more active phrasing -->